 Using Slack APIs

-Every Slack app has access to a bag of tricks—a range of APIs that provide access to read, write, and update many types of data in Slack.
+Every Slack app and workflow automation has access to a range of APIs that provide access to read, write, and update many types of data in Slack.

 Read on to learn about our core APIs, and discover how to use them to make magic.